What is the Enterprise Value to Revenue Multiple?

 - Easy to calculate the ratio

-- Does not take into account the company’s cost structure
+- Does not take into account the company’s capital structure

 - Ignores profitability and cash flow generation

-- Hard to compare across different industries and different stages of companies (early vs. mature)
+- Hard to compare across different industries and different growth stages of companies (early vs. mature)

 As a case study, you can learn how to calculate the EV to revenue multiple in two of CFI’s online courses.
 The first example is in the Business Valuation course, which leads students through a detailed exercise of creating a “Comps Table” or comparable company analysis.